ARMmbed/mbed-os-5-docs/docs/api/drivers/ResetReason.md

 # ResetReason

-When the system restarts, the system registers contain the reason for the restart at boot time in a platform specific manner.
+When the system restarts, the system registers contain the reason for the restart at boot time in a board specific manner.
 This API provides a generic method of fetching the reason for the restart.

 You can use the ResetReason interface to determine the cause of the last system reset in a portable fashion.